PX4/PX4-user_guide/en/sensor/sbgecom.md

 - Improved positioning and attitude performance in GNSS-contested environments
 - Performance under challenging dynamic conditions (e.g. catapult launches, VTOL operations, high-g or high angular rate operations)

-The sbgECom PX4 Driver is streamlined to provide a simple plug-and-play architecture, removing engineering obstacles and allowing the acceleration of the design, development, and launch of platforms to keep pace with the rapid rate of innovation.
+The sbgECom PX4 driver is streamlined to provide a simple plug-and-play architecture, removing engineering obstacles and allowing the acceleration of the design, development, and launch of platforms to keep pace with the rapid rate of innovation.

-PX4 can use these as an [external INS](../sensor/inertial_navigation_systems.md), bypassing/replacing the EKF2 estimator, or as a source of raw sensor data provided to the estimator.

 The driver supports [all SBG Systems products](https://www.sbg-systems.com/products/).
 In particular the following systems are recommended: